conor-deegan/personal-website/posts/building-web-services-from-scratch-part-1-intro.md

 - I won't be explaining much theory, these services are all pretty self-explanatory and there are plenty of resources online that explain how they work.
 I will focus on the implementation.

 Right, let's get started.
 I am going to start with the DNS set up.
 I have pretty much no idea how DNS *actually* works (something something port 53) so this should be fun...

+### Wait

+This is an edit.
+This gets out of hand real quick without some sort of container management.
+So I am going to use Docker and docker-compose.

+The Dockerfiles for each binary are very simple as I don't really care about container size or building the binary for production.
+I just want to be able to run the services in a container.
+There is also a .dockerignore file to ignore the target directory when building the image.
+Finally, there is also a docker-compose.yml file in the root of the project that will build and run all the services.

+Simply run `docker-compose up` to build and run all the services.
+I make this clear in each subsequent post but I thought I would mention it here too.

+Okay, now let's get started.